Want to be the next Nick D'Aloisio who at the ripe old age of 17 sold his smartphone app to Yahoo for $27 million?

 If you've been curious about programming phones and creating great apps then this course is for you.
 We'll focus on programming Android phones -- sorry iPhone.

 Because we plan to give each student a Google nexus 4 (thanks to the Neukom Institute and Computer Science department) for the duration of the course we have capped the course.
-However, if we exceed the cap we might be able to accommodate more students -- I'm assuming a good chunk of the class own an Android.

 The goal of this course is to teach students how to design, implement, test, debug and publish smartphone applications on java based android phones.
 Students will learn how to take their innovative ideas from conception to the android market through a series of rigorous hands-on programming assignments and group projects.